FIRST EDITION: OCTOBER 2025

 Food and Biotechnological Industry

-- Participation in research and development (R&D) teams for the creation and optimization of innovative fermented products such as cheeses, alcoholic beverages, and probiotics.
+- Participation in research and development (R&D) teams for the creation and optimization of fermented products such as cheeses, alcoholic beverages, and probiotics.

 - Implementation of quality and food safety systems in fermentation processes, ensuring efficiency and sustainability.